Dumbation42/sam-discord-ai-bot/README.md

 Discord chatbot and image generator powered by freeGPT.

-Join the SAM support server with for help with setting up the bot, access to the official nsfw prompt blacklist, and access to beta updates.
-(The server also includes a bot running the script
+Join the SAM support server for help with setting up the bot, access to the official nsfw prompt blacklist, and access to beta updates.

 https://discord.gg/gNvqqdzF